niplav/site/microfiction.md

 * Eternal Hustle of the Stopless Grind
 * Calibration of the intellect, optimism of the will
 * Gah, can't [snarf](https://9p.io/sys/doc/sam/sam.pdf#page=14) [evince](https://en.wikipedia.org/wiki/Evince).
-* You can sit here and be okay, if you want.
 * gatekeep girlboss gaslight givewell
 * joy in the merely valuable